 3. Eyes and ears

-Check your cat’s eyes by gently pulling down her lower eyelids – the area you see should be pink.
-Check that both her pupils are of normal size.
-Next, stand with your cat by a window, then open and close the curtain to check how responsive her pupils are to the daylight.
-Also check for coloured discharge or excessive eye watering – either might mean she’s picked up an infection.
+Check your cat’s eyes by gently pulling down their lower eyelids – the area you see should be pink.
+Check that both their pupils are of normal size.
+Next, stand with your cat by a window, then open and close the curtain to check how responsive their pupils are to the daylight.
+Also check for coloured discharge or excessive eye watering – either might mean they're picked up an infection.

 If you come across any problems with your cat’s eyes or ears, ask your vet for advice.

 Check your cat’s teeth by carefully opening their mouth.
 Inspect all their teeth, looking for yellow or dark brown tartar build-up.
 If you find any, take them to the vet to have it removed.
 Look after your cat's teeth from home with our Whiskas® Dentabites Cat Treats, which effectively help reduce tartar build-up and give them a tasty treat.